sidmcfarland/idle-snitch/README.md

 ```

 Replace `StateName` with one of the enum values above.
 The tray icon will update to reflect the current state.

+## Temporary Debug UI for Tray Icon States

+For development and testing, a temporary debug panel is included at the top of the main window.
+This panel contains five buttons:

+- **Active On**
+- **Active Off**
+- **Snoozed**
+- **Outside**
+- **Disabled**

+Clicking any of these buttons will manually set the tray icon to the corresponding state.
+This allows you to quickly verify that each tray icon and state logic is working as expected.
+The debug panel is only present for development and can be removed for production builds.

 ## System Tray Integration